 Why we need an MBC specific Fund

 Metastatic breast cancer is when the cancer has spread from the breast and has been found in other parts of the body, like the bones, lungs, liver or brain.
 Metastasis can occur right away or many years after the initial diagnosis.
-There is currently no cure and each year and clinical outcomes for MBC have been stalled for over a decade.
+There is currently no cure and clinical outcomes for MBC have been stalled for over a decade.
 In fact, 5,000 women in Canada die from MBC every year.